 where

-to be copied;
+BSTARTB to be copied;

-starting with the character position START
+starting with the character position START.
+The

-is ignored.
-The length of the string A
+initial value of A is ignored.
+The length of the string A becomes

-, including the case where LENGTH
+LENGTH, including the case where LENGTH = 0.

 Example:

-(HASH function)This integer function subprogram is used by the translator to compute a hash code from a string.
+HASH (HASH function)This integer function subprogram is used by the translator to compute a hash code from a string.
 The code is used in maintaining hash coded symbol tables.
 The invocation is

 I = HASH(A,PRIME)